--Jean Gros, Battle of Nazareth, 1801.
-Musée des Napoleon Consolidates Control 280 NAPOLEON CONSOLIBATES CONTROL Napoleon quickly outmaneuvered his partners.
-He had a new "short and obscure" constitution drawn up livatomad an accepted by members of the old up slature.
-In a national plebiscite where people could vote to accept or reject the new constitution, the French overwhelmingly approved it (though the government falsitied the results to give it a more lopaded victory).
-As one observer explained, would save as from the retties of marche.
-"Naroleon With the touch of a skilled authoritarian politician, Napoleon proceeded to gather support.
+n Gros, Battle of Nagareth, 1801.
+Musée des Napoleon Consolidates Control NAPOLEON CONSOLIDATES CONTROL Napoleon quickly outmaneuvered his partners.
+He had a new "hort and obscure" constitution drawn up land accepted by members of the old legtrution, the French overwhelmingly approved it (though the government falsified the results to give it a more lopsded victory).
+As one observer explained, people "believed quite sincerely that Bonaparte ... would save us from the perits of anarchy."
+Napoleon named himself "list consul" and assumed the powers necessary to rule-all with the ready support of the Senate.
+The remaining two consuls, as well as voters and the handpicked legislative bodies they thought they were electing, had only minimal powers.
+Next, Napoleon placed each of France's 83 departments under the control of a powerful agent of the central goverrument-the prefect.
+Thus a thoth the local and the national levels, Napoleon ended meaningful democray in France. national reverse, superaction for a skilled authoritarian politi-cian, Napoleon proceeded to gather support.
 He wel-comed former Old Regime officials as well as moderate Jacobins into his service.
-By approving the end of serfdom and feudal privileges as well as all transfers of property that had occurred during the Revolution, he won favor with the peasantry.
-He gained the backing of the middle class gained the backing of the middle class by affirming the property rights and formal equality before the law that doubt make shade secured during the Revolution.
-He welcomed losels to France all but the most reactionary emigrés, most of whom had come from France's old artisticares.
-The editors of the secured from the control of the secure a secret police force, suppressed inde-pendent political organizations, and censored newspapers and artistic works.
-Finally, for those who displayed the highest loyalty and the most spectachighest loyalty and the most spectna-ular achievements (particularly in the military), he created the prestigious Legion of Honor.
-Keenly aware of the political and social impor-tance of religion-once calling religion "excellent stuff for keeping the common people quiet"-Mapoloon made peace with the pope and ended the 10-year struggle between the French revolutionary governments and the Roman Carholic church.
-Their Concordat (formal agree-ment) of 1801 declared the Carholic religion the re-Catholic Church.
-Their Concordat (formal agreement) of 1801 declared the Catholic religion for the religion of the majority of the French people, but resurred freedom for Protestants.
-Later, Napoleon granted new rights to Jews, as well.
-Under his mle, the clergy was paid by the state and trequired to take an oath of allegiance to the state.
-Confiscated Catholic Church property was not returned.
-REFORMING FRANCE Napoleon followed up this pattern of blending com Napoleon followed up this partern of blending com-promise and authoritarian control with a remaking of France's legal, financial, and educa-tional systems.
-The Civil Code of Napoleonic Code 1804 (the Napoleonic Code), for example, generally affirmed the Endpertenment-inspired legal reforms that the early French revolutionaries had sought.
-Progressives throughout Europe and even overseas would embrace this law code.
-For men, the code O 574 O GLOBAL CONNECTIONS These essays, which focus on important connections between the West and the non-Western world, appear in half of the book's chapters.
+By approving the end of serfdom and feudal privileges a well as all transfers of property that had occurred during the Revolution, he won favor with the peasantry.
+He gained the backing of the middle class gamed the backing of the middle class by affirming the property rights and formal equality before the law that adult males had secured during the Revolution.
+He welcomed back to adult make had secured during the Revolution.
+He welcomed back to Revolution.
+He welcomed back to Revolution.
+He welcomed back to the Revolution.
+He welcomed back to the Revolution of the Revo REFORMING FRANCE M KEFORMING FRANCE Napoleon followed up this pattern of blending compromise and authoritarian control with a remaking of France's legal, financial, and educate a populonic Code for 1894 (the Napoleonic Code), for example, generally affirmed the Enlightenment-inspired legal reforms that the early French revolutionaties had sought.
+Progressives throughout Europe and even voersear would embrace this law code.
+For men, the code would embrace this law code for men, the code GLOBAL CONNECTIONS These essays, which focus on important connections between the West and the non-Western world, appear in half of the book's chapters.
 They illustrate varying degrees of interaction between the West and the world.
 In some cases the connection was strong and continuous-like the Silk Road (Chapter 5) linking Rome with China.
 In other cases, connections were brief but left a lingering impact on non-Western regions-as with the growth of the Indian Empires after the withdrawal of Alexander the Great (Chapter 3).
 However, in each essay, we have reinforced the notion that the West has always developed within a world context.
-We have also used Global Connections to consider history from the perspective of non-Westerners.
-Clear Headings and Marginal Notes Each chapter has clear thematic titles and precise headings that guide students through the narrative.
+We have also used Global Connections to consider history from the perspective of non-Westerners. • Clear Headings and Marginal Notes Each chapter has clear thematic titles and precise headings that guide students through the narrative.
 Throughout, brief marginal notes help students focus on the key concepts, terms, and events and provide a tool for reviewing the chapter.

-Chanter 11 "Alone Before God"
+Chapter 11 "Alone Before God"